Basic Swedish – Frequently Asked Questions (FAQ)

 The course is free of charge, but you must purchase course material.
 The material for Basic Swedish 1 costs appr.
 SEK 150, for Basic Swedish 2, 3 and 4 appr.
 SEK 350.

 All applicants must be registered at a department at Uppsala University before they can apply to the language courses.

 How do you decide if a student is accepted to the course?

-New exchange students have priority to the courses.
-Master students and other foreign students are accepted if there are vacant places.
+Exchange students and master students at Uppsala University have priority to the courses.
+Other foreign students are accepted if there are vacant places.

 Why do exchange students have priority?